dave-fernandes/ECGClassifier/README.md

 # ECG Time-Series Classification
 The TensorFlow code in this project classifies a single heartbeat from an ECG recording.
-Two classification models were tested: a 1-D convolutional neural network (CNN); and recurrent neural network (RNN).
-The CNN model is implemented in both Swift and Python; the RNN model is Python-only.
+Three classification models were tested: a 1-D convolutional neural network (CNN); a recurrent neural network (RNN); and a Bayesian neural network (BNN) based on the CNN architecture.
+The CNN model is implemented in both Swift and Python; the RNN and BNN models are Python-only.

 ## Data
 This analysis used segmented time-series data obtained from https://www.kaggle.com/shayanfazeli/heartbeat